vanwagonet/elm-intl/README.md

 ```

 This library contains bindings to the [Intl][Intl] ECMAScript
 Internationalization API.
-Including `Collator`, `DateTimeFormat`, and
+Including `Collator`, `DateTimeFormat`,
-`NumberFormat`.
+`NumberFormat` and `PluralRules`.

-For environments that do not include the Internationalization API, you will
+For environments that do not include the Internationalization API, you will need
-need to load a [polyfill][polyfill].
-Node.js < 4 and Safari < 10 are known to
+to load a [polyfill][polyfill].
+Node.js < 4 and Safari < 10 are known to need
+the polyfill.
+Some more recent browsers and environments support part of `Intl`
+but lack support for `PluralRules` - if you need this (and not the rest) you can
-need the polyfill.
+use just the [intl-pluralrules][intl-pluralrules] polyfill.

 ## Usage